What is Finch app? What parents need to know

 What is Finch app?

 Finch is a wellbeing app that takes a gamified approach to self-care.
-Users are given a virtual pet bird, called a Finch, which they can then personalise and care for by completing self-care tasks and engaging in healthy behaviour.
+Users receive a virtual pet bird, called a Finch, which they can then personalise and care for by completing self-care tasks and engaging in healthy behaviour.

 The app is rated PEGI 3, meaning it is suitable for kids of all ages.